 There are little pillows and boulders to play on, but also deadly cliffs and closeout sections, so get to know the area by following someone in the know, or by slowly learning the intricacies through a cautious approach.

-It is the tamest of it’s two neighboring chutes as it is defined by trees and rocks, instead of just rocks.
+It is the hardest to find of it’s two neighboring chutes as the entrance is not clearly defined.

-From the corner separating Casper Bowl from the Crags ski slowly straight down looking for your path, it should be just skier’s right of the fall line.
+From the corner separating Casper Bowl from the Crags ski slowly straight down looking for your path, it should be just skier’s left of the fall line.

 As you exit the chute you will find yourself in a large boulder field.

 If fully covered, these boulders become a pillowy playground, but if not can cause entrapment.